 The benefit amount varies according to the household size and income.
-For eligible beneficiaries with a positive pay-out the minimum benefit is €100.
+For eligible beneficiaries with a positive pay-out the minimum benefit is $\notin 100$, and the maximum benefit is $\notin 1,200$ in 2023.
+In 2024, the maximum benefit rates increased to $\notin 1,500$.

-EUROMOD modelling: The vulnerable household mechanism mentioned above is simulated.
+EUROMOD modelling: The additional COLA mechanism is simulated.